BigtoC/cityu-add-drop-classes/README.md

 ## 抢课，抢就完事儿了！

 1. Modify info.json first
+   a.
+Edit reg courses time
+   b.
+Edit course CRNs

+2. Make sure json file and exe program ar ein the same directory

+3. Double click .exe or run the code `python main.py`
-2. Enter your EID and password
+   a.
+You need to type in your EID and password
-3. Let the program run!
+   b.
+Let the program run!

 ![run](/run_result.png)